ZH-XiJun/action_sprd_signer/README.md

 > [!NOTE]
 > Workflow name: `Sign image (Legacy)`

-I called it `Legacy method` before but that isn't correct.
-This method uses Unisoc's BSP sign tool to sign the image.
+Use Unisoc's BSP sign tool to sign the image.

 BSP sign method often uses on uboot, fdl1/2, etc., excluding boot and recovery image.
 But **SC9820E/SL8521E** uses this method to sign the boot image, including devices using Android 4.4 and Android 8.1.

-I ain't sure, but if your device doesn't have vbmeta pertition or it was empty, you may need to use this method to sign your boot image.
+If your device doesn't have vbmeta pertition or it was empty, you may need to use this method to sign your boot image.

-If you want to further confirm, you can check the header of your boot image.
-The boot image uses `DHTB` for it's header instead of `ANDROID!` so that bootimg unpacker can't read it correctly (but magiskboot and AIK seems working normally!).
-Actually, `ANDROID!` has been moved backwards by 512 bytes.
+If you want to further confirm, you can check whether the boot image has extra content starting with `DHTB`.
+It usually appears before `!ANDROID` header.

 SoCs using this method:
 - SC9820e/SL8521e